flutter/flutter/dev/conductor/README.md

 [Release Process](../../docs/releases/Release-process.md) for more information on the release process.

-## Requirements
+## Conductor Requirements

-Some basic requirements to conduct a release are:
+Some basic requirements to run conductor are:

 - a Linux or macOS computer set up for Flutter development.
 The conductor does not support Windows.
 - git
-- Mirrors on GitHub of the Flutter [framework](https://github.com/flutter/flutter) and [engine](https://github.com/flutter/engine) repositories.
+- Mirrors on GitHub of the Flutter ** [framework](https://github.com/flutter/flutter) and [engine](https://github.com/flutter/engine) repositories.